AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 The activate audiences workflow opens, where you can select the audience that you want to send to your collaborator.
 Use the dropdown to select an audience, or search for a specific audience.
 To see more information about the audiences before making your select, select **[!UICONTROL Browse audiences]**

+>[!IMPORTANT]
+>
+>Only audiences with greater than 1000 overlapping identities are available for activation.
+If audience overlaps are near the 1000 identity threshold, activation may fail.

 ![The Audience activation workflow with the dropdown and Browse audiences options highlighted.](/help/assets/collaborate/activate/audience-activation.png)

 In the **[!UICONTROL Browse audiences]**, you can see the **[!UICONTROL Identity count]**, **[!UICONTROL Overlapping identities]**, and **[!UICONTROL Overlap %]** for each audience.